DaniBis/doWhat-2.0/README.md

 # doWhat — Web + Mobile (Expo) with Supabase

 This monorepo contains a Next.js web app and an Expo (React Native) mobile app that share a tiny utilities package.
-Supabase powers auth and data (sessions, RSVPs, profiles, venues, activities) and we use Postgres RPC for nearby search.
+Supabase powers auth and data (sessions, session_attendees, profiles, venues, activities) and we use Postgres RPC for nearby search.

 ## Structure